International Student Policy

 Overseas Student Health Cover

 All international onshore students must have Overseas Student Health Cover (OSHC) for the entire duration of their course and stay in Australia.
-The College does not arrange this on behalf of the student.
+AC does not arrange this on behalf of the student.

 PROCEDURE FOR ISSUING CoE FOR AN INTERNATIONAL ONSHORE STUDENT